 I have had an association with Amesbury for 20 years, firstly, as a parent of three Amesbury pupils and since 2009 as a School Governor.
 I was appointed as Chairman in 2013.
 In that time, I have seen our school grow in every conceivable and positive way.
 It remains a wonderful place to be associated with and an important part of my life – even though sadly I no longer attend match teas as a parent.

-We are delighted to have more children in the school than at any time in our history, our Common Room buzzes with talent, our estate integrates the best of traditional and contemporary architecture but most satisfying of all is to experience the Amesbury spirit that has been a constant for decades and, we think a principal point of difference between us and other local independent schools.
+Our Common Room buzzes with talent, our estate integrates the best of traditional and contemporary architecture but most satisfying of all is to experience the Amesbury spirit that has been a constant for decades and, we think a principal point of difference between us and other local independent schools.

 Whilst our focus is always on the children, it is inherent on us as Governors to ensure Amesbury meets its regulatory obligations, remains a safe, happy and supportive place for pupils and is best placed to plan and pay for its future.

 We work alongside the Head and his Senior Leadership Team to enable the school to maintain a healthy financial trading position, remain competitive in our market, undertake investment that enhances our offer and attract the best talent to our Common Room.
 Our role is that of a critical friend, there to act as a sounding board but also to keep the school focused on programmes and projects that will deliver the greatest value to children and parents.

 I work with a very talented Board of Governors to achieve these aims and it is a privilege and pleasure to do so.
 You can read about each in the profiles set out below.

 Tarquin joined the Board in 2009 and became Chairman in 2013.
 He set up and chaired (until 2014) the school’s first Marketing Committee and now sits on the Finance, Building, Nominations & Governance and Education Committees.